 The Highest Possible SAT Score

-Two graders will read your essay and score your work on three different dimensions: reading, analysis, and writing.
-Each grader will give you between 1-4 points on each dimension.
-In sum, then, each dimension is being scored out of 8 possible points.
+Two graders will read your SAT essay and score your work on three different dimensions: reading, analysis, and writing.
+Each grader will give you between 1 and 4 points for each dimension.
+In sum, each dimension is being scored out of 8 possible points.

 Because the essay is now scored on three separate dimensions, it may make it easier for you to hone in on (and improve) your writing weaknesses.

-What These Scoring Changes Mean for You
+What These SAT Scoring Changes Mean for You

-There's a Greater Emphasis on Math
+#1: There's a Greater Emphasis on Math

-You Shouldn’t Be Scared to Guess on Questions
+#3: Don't Be Scared to Guess on Questions

 Have friends who also need help with test prep?
 Share this article!